 Below are some of the basics about the Parent PLUS Loan to get you started:

-Virtually any parent can receive a PLUS Loan as long as they can pass a basic credit check.
-Please note that parents with poor credit, bankruptcies, and 60- or 90-day late bills may have difficulty getting approved for this loan.
+- Virtually any parent can receive a PLUS Loan as long as they can pass a basic credit check.
+Please note that parents with adverse credit history, including bankruptcies and 60- or 90-day late bills may have difficulty getting approved for this loan.
+Check the U.S. Department of Education’s official definition of adverse credit history for more details.

-Interest for Parent PLUS Loans is reasonable and is currently 7.08%.
-While some families with very strong credit or the ability to use home equity or mortgages may be able to obtain an even better interest rate elsewhere, other families with average credit may find the Parent PLUS Loan to be the best option.
+- Interest rates for Parent PLUS Loans are typically very reasonable and better than loan rates you can get from private lenders.
+The current PLUS Loan rate for 2023-24 is 8.05%.
+While some families with very strong credit or the ability to use home equity or mortgages may be able to obtain an even better interest rate elsewhere, many families will find that the Parent PLUS Loan is the lowest-cost option.

 Now that you have a background to the Parent PLUS Loan, let’s jump into 9 key points you should know about this loan.